 This is where the sections labeled “lib32 Installation of ...” come in.
 These sections are meant only for those using or targetting a x86_64 CPU as they provide 32-bit libraries for 32-bit software compatibility, ie. multilib support.
 If you don't need the 32-bit libraries from a given package on x86_64, you may skip the lib32 installation instructions of that package.
 If you are on a 32-bit CPU, don't bother with those instructions and just follow the normal installation instructions.

-This version of this book is meant for SysV LFS systems, but if you find or make your own bootscripts, you can use the instructions in this book on a system that has Runit or OpenRC.
-The Systemd version of the book is not rendered anywhere by The GLFS Development Team due to Github Pages restraints.
-Thus you will need to render it yourself.
+This version of this book is meant for SysV LFS systems.
+The Systemd version of the book is not viewable online by The GLFS Development Team due to Github Pages restraints.
+Thus you will need to download or render the book yourself.
 Follow the GLFS rendering instructions in order to render the book yourself.
 You will need git-2.48.1 to clone the repository.
+You can download the book here.

 Building software on GLFS is identical to how it's done in the BLFS